eni23/inducta-clock/README.md

 ![](./doc/schematics.png)

+The circuit can be connected to an Micro USB charger with at least 500mA over the Arduino USB port.

 ## Firmware

-[Platformio](https://platformio.org) is needed to compile and upload firmware.
+[Platformio](https://platformio.org) is needed to compile and upload the firmware.
 Install the following libraries:

 ```
 platformio lib install 275
 platformio lib install 1371
 ```
+(Normally this happens automatically when building)

 Set `RTC_MODEL` in `src/config.h`.
 Use the following values:
 ```